OpenCover/opencover/.github/contributing.md

 OpenCover isn't perfect and it will have issues we do our best to stay on top of them but we occasionaly take a break from development to do other things.

 If you are raising an issue please check that you are using the latest version from either our [releases](https://github.com/OpenCover/opencover/releases) or [nuget](https://www.nuget.org/packages/OpenCover/).
-If the issue persists then please try to supply as much detail as you can and ifpossible supply a sample that we can use to repeat the issue described.
+If the issue persists then please try to supply as much detail as you can and if possible supply a sample that we can use to repeat the issue described.

 If you are requesting a feature, please supply why it is useful and what the benefits are.
 OpenCover was developed to meet a need to have a code coverage tool and so if we haven't yet implemented something we need to be sold on the idea.